CERES I

 Vessel information

-Also, the tanker CERES I was included by UANI in the list of tankers of the Maduro-Khamenei Oil Alliance involved in the transportation of Iranian and Venezuelan oil.
-On June 11, 2022, Venezuelan leader Nicolas Maduro and former Iranian President Ebrahim Raisi signed a 20-year cooperation agreement to expand ties in the oil and petrochemical industries, military and economic spheres.
-Since then, bilateral ties have been developing: in 2023, Iran supplied more than 12 million barrels of crude oil and gas condensate, and Venezuela supplied about the same amount of fuel oil to Iran in return.
-Most of the cargo is transported by vessels of the sanctioned National Iranian Tanker Company (NITC) in both directions: Iranian oil and gas are unloaded in Venezuelan ports, and the same NITC tankers load Venezuelan fuel oil on the way back to China.
-A significant number of non-NITC vessels flying foreign (non-Iranian) flags are also involved in the trade.
+Many tankers involved in transporting Iranian crude oil to countries such as China are involved in Venezuelan trade, including tanker IMO 9229439.
+On June 11, 2022, Venezuelan leader Nicolás Maduro and former Iranian President Ebrahim Raisi signed a 20-year cooperation agreement to expand ties in the oil and petrochemical industries, as well as in the military and economic spheres.
+Since then, bilateral relations have begun to develop.
+Most of the cargo is transported by ships belonging to the sanctioned National Iranian Tanker Company (NITC) in both directions.
+A significant number of ships flying foreign (non-Iranian) flags are also involved in this trade.

-In July 2024, the CERES I tanker was involved in a collision with another oil tanker, causing an oil spill in international waters near Malaysia.
-During the collision, the CERES I's tracking signals did not correspond to its position, which prevented it from communicating with the other vessel.
+In July 2024, the vessel IMO 9229439 collided with another oil tanker, causing an oil spill in international waters near Malaysia.
+During the collision, the tracking signals from IMO 9229439 did not correspond to its position, which prevented communication with the other vessel.

 Cases of AIS shutdown